 - The least popular model for advice was robo-advisors and investment apps like Robinhood.

 Social Media Use: Get Active on Social

 Key Findings: The trend here is clear—social media is a powerful prospecting tool and it’s only becoming more influential as younger generations acquire wealth and become more of a profitable segment of clients for advisors.
 It may be no surprise that younger generations are more comfortable on social media, but people of all ages are receptive to hearing from a financial professional on social media.
-Financial professionals would be wise to capitalize on this opportunity by reaching out directly to their ideal prospects and starting to nurture a relationship to bring in more business from social channels.
+Capitalize on the opportunity of financial advisor social media marketing by reaching out directly to their ideal prospects and starting to nurture a relationship to bring in more business from social channels.

 - 36% said they’ve used a financial advisor who has reached out to them on social media.

 - Only 28% of females used an advisor that reached out to them on social media compared to 46% of males.